How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 Turner's career arc and postseason excellence have made him a fan favorite at Dodger Stadium.
 The fans started chanting "M-V-P!
 M-V-P!" during his final at-bat.
 He had a great quote to maybe explain why he has excelled so much this postseason.

 "Sandy told me -- Koufax -- told me today, 162 is work.
 Once you get to the playoffs, it's fun.
-And I thought that was a pretty cool way to look at it," he said.
+And I thought that was a pretty cool way to look at it," Turner said.

 After the game, Turner said he would simply drive home, where a very happy puppy would be waiting for him.
 For one game, he's a World Series hero.
 And a long way from New York.